P0L3NARUBA/roblox-2016-source-code/README.md

 - [ ] Fix keyboard shortcuts
    - [ ] Reset character keybind
    - [ ] Chat keybind
-      - Works in Studio but not in client
    - [ ] Windows key on WindowsClient
 - [x] New fonts
 - [ ] Adding Cyrillic & Non-Latin language support